jacktrnr/Puzzle-League/README.md

 # Puzzle-League
 Demo of Pokemon Puzzle League

 This is a simple color matching game built using the Python library Pygame.
 In this game, your objective is to match three or more blocks of the same color in a row or column to clear them from the board.
+Chain reactions due to gravity can occur.
 In this demo, we have initialized with a puzzle (that apparently you can solve in 2 moves), but you can add your own puzzle if you want.

 ## How to Play